-Dov Grossman is a trial lawyer with nearly 15 years of experience focused on biopharmaceutical patent disputes, including as lead counsel.
+Dov Grossman is a trial lawyer with over 15 years of experience focused on biopharmaceutical patent disputes, including as lead counsel.
 Dov’s educational background is in chemistry, with an emphasis on medical chemistry, and he has relied on that experience to successfully represent some of the world’s largest innovator pharmaceutical companies in a wide variety of patent disputes, including for multiple billion-dollar products.
 Dov has successfully tried numerous Hatch-Waxman cases, and has handled patent disputes between innovator companies.
 Dov also has represented innovator companies in inter partes review proceedings involving pharmaceutical and biotech patents.

 Dov currently serves as a member of the firm’s Associate Evaluation Committee.